What Are Post-Baccalaureate Programs? A Complete Guide

 Programs for Disadvantaged Groups in Medicine

-Post-bacc programs for disadvantaged groups in medicine exist to help economically and educationally disadvantaged students.
+PB Programs for disadvantaged groups in medicine exist to help economically and educationally disadvantaged students.
 This applies to students who come from low-income families or have faced societal hardship that negatively impacted their educational and professional opportunities.

 Special Master’s Programs (SMPs)

 SMPs are for students interested in getting a graduate degree.
-While post-bacc programs are designed for students to fill application gaps, SMPs exist to enhance applications.
+While PB programs are designed for students to fill application gaps, SMPs exist to enhance applications.
 Students enrolled in SMPs generally meet med school requirements but want a competitive edge.

 Because SMPs are graduate-level coursework, they don’t affect undergraduate GPA.